Clinical genetics and genetic counseling

 Everett Lally provides counseling for a variety of hereditary cancer syndromes.
 He has a special interest in cancer genetics with a focus on gastrointestinal diseases and prostate cancer.
 He is certified by the American Board of Genetic Counseling and licensed by the Washington State Department of Health.

-Mercy Laurino is a certified genetic counselor.
-She manages SCCA’s Breast and Ovarian Cancer Prevention Program, Gastrointestinal Cancer Prevention Program, Lung Cancer and Early Detection Program, as well as the Tobacco Cessation Counseling and the Genetic Counseling services.
+Mercy Laurino is the Director of SCCA’s Genetics and Prevention programs.
 She is certified by the American Board of Genetic Counseling and licensed by the Washington State Department of Health.
-She is the recent recipient of the International Leader award from the National Society of Genetic Counselors.
+She is the 2016 recipient of the International Leader award from the National Society of Genetic Counselors and Past-President of the Professional Society of Genetic Counselors in Asia.
+She co-chairs the UW Genetic Counseling Graduate Program’s Diversity, Anti-Racism, and Equity (DARE) committee and currently serving as Board Secretary for the Asia Pacific Society of Human Genetics.

 Lorraine Naylor provides counseling to patients referred for a variety of inherited conditions.
 She has a special interest in cancer genetics, with a focus on gastrointestinal malignancies.
 She is certified by the American Board of Genetic Counseling and licensed by the Washington State Department of Health.